guidosalustri/guidosalustri.github.io/_pages/essom.md

   <sub>
     <i>
       “Why do Tsoas hide Sils of the opposite color?”- someone asks.<br>~~~<br>
-      “To me, Sils hidden under Tsoas reminds me of a child hiding behind a mother's lap.
+      “Sils hidden under Tsoas reminds me of a child hiding behind a mother's lap.
 Maybe it's just that the mother is not the right one”- another answers
     </i>
   </sub>
 </p>